codervince/rpostraceday/README.md

 # rpostraceday

+First version of raceday.
+Was replaced with version which extracts from cleaner odds-backed site.
-Old version of raceday please see latest version rpost
+Please see latest version called rpost